-General Education Category: Advanced Quantitative/Scientific Reasoning.
+General Education Category: Elective (E).

 Prerequisite: Completion of any Mathematics or Natural Science general education distribution.

 Offered: Fall, Spring.

 …….

 PHIL 261 - Philosophy of Health and Well-Being (4)

 Connections across traditional practices and recent developments concerning human health through philosophical concepts of health and well-being, plus ethical principles such as welfare, autonomy, and justice.This is a critical inquiry into ethical issues in health care.
 Moral theories from both Western and non-Western traditions are discussed and applied to issues in health care.